yuki24/twilio-call-tracking-exampleapp/README.md

 ## How to use

 Once you deployed yor app to heroku, you should be able to open `http://yourappname.herokuapp.com/admin/call_routes` (replace `yourappname` with yours).
-Try creating your first call route and actually try to call it.
+Try creating your first call route and actually call it!

 ![Tracking example](https://raw.githubusercontent.com/yuki24/twilio-call-tracking-exampleapp/master/screenshots/incoming-call-exmaple.png)